-The Group leases various properties and lands.
+The Group leases various properties, lands and motor vehicles.
 Rental contracts are typically made for fixed periods of 1 to 50 years.

 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-The lease agreements do not impose any covenants, but leased assets may not be used as security for borrowing purposes.
+The lease agreements do not impose any covenants, but leased assets, except land use rights, may not be used as security for borrowing purposes.